Joewus12345/openai-support-agent-demo/public/knowledge_base/interactions_guidelines.md

 - Explain next steps clearly
 - Follow up proactively if needed
 - Personalize responses (e.g., use their name)
-- Overpromise solutions you can't guarantee
+- Overpromise solutions you can guarantee

 Do not: